KateNowlan/Nowlan-Sporthorses/README.md

 A fault i had to learn very quick was my inability to close divs.
 If i had three or so divs in a section i needed to make sure they were all closed.

+# **Unfixed bugs**

+* I have tried a whole host of things but i cannot get the banner image to resize with the text when viewed on any smaller screens.

 # **Deployment**

  * On GitHub main page click on your repository.